KarlHegbloom/zotero-texmacs-integration/README.md

         the macro, shortcutting in a faster way there, perhaps with a flag like I did for the "is-modified" flag, so it does not call into Guile every time I type anything?
 Will Guile-2 speed it up any?
-I think that it will, but not enough.
+I think that it will, but not enough.)

-      * Perhaps the "thunking" back and forth from C++ <--> Scheme is too slow?
+        * SEE "UPDATE" ABOVE: (Perhaps the "thunking" back and forth from C++ <--> Scheme is too slow?
 How does Swig do it?
 Is it any faster?
 Does that matter?
 I think avoiding the jumping into scheme for this will be the best speedup no matter what...
-Or... would general purpose support for this, perhaps through a new kind of Observer, is what it needs?
+Or... would general purpose support for this, perhaps through a new kind of Observer, is what it needs?)

           * The references list after the bibliography entries needs to be re-done.
 That's probably next.

 ## Important Changes for this branch: ##